16-Item Important Checklist for Hiring a Photographer

 Extra Charge for Public Holidays

 It's clear-cut that working on a public holiday, just like the non-mainstream working hours, would cost more.
 Moreover, since most people are available on public holidays, the demand for photography, especially portraits, will generally be higher on public holidays.

 The booked duration may include setting up equipment and travelling between locations.

 It takes time to set up professional lighting and travelling within different parts of the location will take up time as well.
 Therefore, if you have booked two hours of a photoshoot, don't expect you will get exactly two hours of a photoshoot.
 This is the reason why high-end photography requires much longer time and effort than a casual photoshoot.

 If you're not a professional model, you'll likely require more time to get good photographs for a portrait shoot.
 You need time to warm up in front of the camera and with the photographer, and you also need lots of guidance for every pose.

 Due to these factors, I always advise clients to book at least two hours of the shoot.

 Professional V.S Natural Light

 A photographer with professional lighting can do more than a photographer who doesn't have.
 Natural light can be very nice when the weather is good but it has many limitations.

 However, professional lighting equipment also comes at higher prices, partly due to it taking up more time for the actual photoshoot.
 Professional photographers do also factor in the prices for maintenance, replacement and upgrading of their equipment.

 It can be extremely challenging to guide a person to pose during a photoshoot without having any physical contact.

-I personally choose the difficult way to show my client respect and create a better experience.
+I personally choose the more difficult way - no-touch approach - to show my client respect and create a better experience.
 Perhaps, it's also one of the best ways to avoid sexual temptation during a photoshoot.

 Pace of Shoot